In the mountains, along lakes and rivers

 Would you like to spend a day hiking in the mountains?
 The slopes of the Karavanke invite you to take a pleasant hike to Mt.
 Golica, famous for its daffodils, or climb the peaks of Vajnež, Stol, Belščica, Rožca or any other of the mountains in the range.
 Once on top you will be rewarded with a stunning view over the Ljubljana Basin or Klagenfurt.
 The picturesque Dovžan Gorge (Dovžanova soteska), carved by the Tržiška Bistrica, is protected as a natural monument.
 Climbers will venture up to one of the climbing sites, but the gorge won't disappoint mountaineers – nor culture and history enthusiasts.

 Why not combine hiking with some great culinary experiences?
 The Logar Valley (Logarska dolina) landscape park with Rinka Falls is sure to put a smile on your face when it opens up views over the idyllic landscape.
 The Solčava panoramic road is a great choice for a culinary stroll among nostalgic homesteads.
 The pastures of the Velika Planina plateau are home to shepherds’ tales and dairy delicacies.
 Visit the Pasture Lake (Planšarsko jezero) in the Jezersko region and descend to the Snow Cave (Snežna jama) to be awed by its astonishing subterranean charms.
+Below the slopes of Storžič and Zaplata lies the town of Preddvor, surrounded by four castles, and the gorgeous Črnava Lake, which reflects the neighbouring peaks.
 Closest to Slovenia’s capital, the Krvavec recreation and tourist centre is a top-notch ski resort in winter, and with its panoramic trails a wonderful retreat for hikers and cyclists in summer.

 The Koroška region